-On May 3, 2011, we entered into amended and restated employment agreements with each of the Named Executive Officers.
+On May 3, 2011, we entered into amended and restated employment agreements with each of the Named Executive Officers (other than Mr. Chow).
 These employment agreements provide for "at-will" employment and do not include a specified term.
 Each of these agreements provides for the Named Executive Officer to receive a base salary and an annual incentive bonus as determined by the Compensation Committee.
-As noted above, effective March 23, 2012, the Board, based on the recommendation of the Compensation Committee, increased Dr. Brisbin's annual base salary from \$250,000 to \$300,000, Ms. Gant's annual base salary from \$230,000 to \$255,000, and Dr. Tipermas's annual base salary to from \$230,000 to \$265,000.
-These base salary increases were subsequently rescinded by the Compensation Committee on June 1, 2012.
-The annual target bonus for each Named Executive Officer under these agreements is 100% of the Named Executive Officer's annual base salary in the case of Dr. Brisbin and 50% of the annual base salary in case of Ms. Gant and Dr. Tipermas.
+The annual target bonus for each Named Executive Officer under these agreements is 100% of the Named Executive Officer's annual base salary in the case of Dr. Brisbin and 50% of the annual base salary in the case of Dr. Tipermas.
 Each Named Executive Officer is also entitled to participate in benefit plans made available to our employees generally.
-The provisions of these agreements relating to severance benefits following a termination of the Named Executive Officer's employment are described below under "Potential Payments Upon Termination or Change in Control."